 Warning: Never share your installer with the public!
 For security reasons, it is advisable to always set an expiration date for your tokens.

-Installation tokens and default protection policies (new in version 2019.4)
+Installation tokens and default protection policies

 By default, newly installed devices are added to the ‘New computers’ protection policy group in your workspace.